Top 10 Megadrive Games

 Streets of Rage 2 Megadrive urban combat scene

-The critical response was unanimous in its praise.
-Mean Machines Sega declared it “the definitive beat ’em up, with unparalleled action and an unforgettable soundtrack.”
-Nearly thirty years later, that assessment holds up beautifully.
+Streets of Rage 2 represents the absolute peak of beat-em-up design, reaching a level of polish and smart gameplay that the genre has honestly never topped.
+Mean Machines Sega declared it “the definitive beat ’em up, with unmatched action and an unforgettable soundtrack,” and nearly thirty years later, that assessment still holds up perfectly.

-1. Sonic the Hedgehog 2 (1992)
+1. Sonic the Hedgehog 2 (1992) – the Best MegaDrive Game!

 Genre: Platformer | Developer: Sega